Where to See Christmas Tree Lightings in San Francisco

 Example: “Are you going to the party?”
 “Yeah.
 Want me to scoop you along the way?”
 “Yes, please.
 You came in clutch, I really needed a ride.”

 This is another slang term that’s used not just in San Diego but in all of California.
 “Come up” describes something of value or a great opportunity that comes unexpectedly.
-This San Diego slang can also be used when you want to say there’s a positive outcome to a situation.
+When you wish to express that something has turned out well, you may also use this slang term from San Diego.

 Example: “I thought the sneakers on sale were a come up, but they ended up being fake.”